Nikhil123n/amazon_fashion_products/README.md

 ## Modeling Journey & Backstory

 ### Why weight imputation was critical?
 The `weight` field was severely inconsistent — many entries were in `kg`, `g`, or even strings like `2-pack`, with ~48% missing values and a placeholder value of `999999999`.
-Rather than dropping such a large portion, we:
+Rather than dropping such a large portion, we do:
 - Preprocessed units (e.g., `2.5kg → 2500g`)
 - Removed placeholder outliers
 - Imputed missing values using **Random Forest Regressor** (because: